ether/etherpad-lite/doc/plugins.md

 # Plugins

 Etherpad allows you to extend its functionality with plugins.
-A plugin registers hooks (functions) for certain events (thus certain features) in Etherpad-lite to execute its own functionality based on these events.
+A plugin registers hooks (functions) for certain events (thus certain features) in Etherpad to execute its own functionality based on these events.

 Publicly available plugins can be found in the npm registry (see
 <https://npmjs.org>).
-Etherpad-lite's naming convention for plugins is to prefix
+Etherpad's naming convention for plugins is to prefix your
-your plugins with `ep_`.
+plugins with `ep_`.
 So, e.g. it's `ep_flubberworms`.
-Thus you can install plugins from npm, using `npm install ep_flubberworm` in etherpad-lite's root directory.
+Thus you can install plugins from npm, using `npm install ep_flubberworm` in Etherpad's root directory.

 You can also browse to `http://yourEtherpadInstan.ce/admin/plugins`, which will